Eroica-cpp/uwhpsc/notes/vm.rst

 Virtual Machine for this class [2014 Edition]
 =============================================================

 .. warning::  Need to update!
+VM not yet available

 We are using a wide variety of software in this class, much of which is